matthewgrossman/website/docs/resume.md

 * Led a multi-year effort to deprecate our existing E2E testing solution in favor of a more cost-efficient and productive dev environment.
 Rather than giving each dev their own expensive EC2, we leverage our shared staging environment and dynamic routing to enable request-level isolation.
 * Worked wherever I was needed, including jenkins/deploys, python/go/typescript libraries, networking, devtools, pair-programming, project updates, and much more.
-* You can read more about our work in my [blog post](https://eng.lyft.com/scaling-productivity-on-microservices-at-lyft-part-3-extending-our-envoy-mesh-with-staging-fdaafafca82f), or watch my presentation from _envoycon 2022_ ([recording](https://www.youtube.com/watch?v=p9dYr23MVv0), [abstract](https://envoyconna22.sched.com/event/1AO5k), [slides](assets/envoycon2022.pdf))
+* Read more about our work in my [blog post](https://eng.lyft.com/scaling-productivity-on-microservices-at-lyft-part-3-extending-our-envoy-mesh-with-staging-fdaafafca82f), or watch my presentation from _envoycon 2022_ ([recording](https://www.youtube.com/watch?v=p9dYr23MVv0), [abstract](https://envoyconna22.sched.com/event/1AO5k), [slides](assets/envoycon2022.pdf))

 **Impact**: Reduced infra spend by $170k/mo and lowered maintenance costs for all of infra.<br/>
 **Technologies**: envoy, docker, kubernetes, a smidge of c++